smartcontractkit/hardhat-starter-kit/README.md

 - The [Subscription method](https://docs.chain.link/vrf/v2/subscription)
 - The [Direct Funding method](https://docs.chain.link/vrf/v2/direct-funding)

-Read the docs first to understand which method is the most suitable for your usecase.
+Read the docs first to understand which method is the most suitable for your use case.

 ### VRF Subscription method
 To start, go to [VRF Subscription Page](https://vrf.chain.link/sepolia) and create the new subscription.
 Save your subscription ID and put it in `helper-hardhat-config.js` file as `subscriptionId`: